smartlab-network/open-biohit/docs/index.rst

 To control the pipetting robot, use the :py:class:`biohit_pipettor.Pipettor` class.

-The following exceptions can occur:

-    - :py:class:`biohit_pipettor.errors.NotConnected`: The device is not connected
-    - :py:class:`biohit_pipettor.errors.CommandFailed`: The command failed to execute

-Details about the errors are currently not provided.
+Details about encountered errors are currently not provided.
 If you encounter errors and would like to receive more details, please let the maintainer know.

-All distance values are in millimeters, volumes are in microliters.
+All distance values are given or expected in millimeters, volumes are in microliters.
 Exception: :py:func:`biohit_pipettor.Pipettor.move_piston` takes the piston position in steps of the internal step motor.

 It is strongly recommended to use the Pipettor class as a `context manager <https://book.pythontips.com/en/latest/context_managers.html#context-managers>`_:
+Otherwise, background threads might not be properly stopped when errors occur, preventing the program from terminating.

 .. code-block::